Ausiarm/T2A2-marketplace/docs/README.md

     - Ruby on Rails, the language that this app was developed in, normally uses SQL or SQL lite.
 However, for this project it was required to make use of postgreSQL for the database.
 - Diagrams.net
     - This service, while not directly included in the app, was helpful for creation of a succinct and easy to understand ERD as well as sitemap.
+- Devise
+    - Devise is a gem available to the public for incorporation into ruby applications.
+It comes with a built-in suite of services that extend far beyond the scope of this application.
+For the purposes that it was used here, devise managed all user authentication and helped to create the views necessary for a user to create and subsequently log in to a unique account that is bound to them alone.
+- Simple form
+    - Simpleform is a gem available to the public for incorporation into ruby applications.
+In conjunction with other gems, simpleform can be used to create seamless and easy to incoporate forms into a web application.
+In this app it was used to create the layout of the devise views that a user will interact with when signing up, creating a listing, and destroying one.
+- Pundit
+    - Pundit is a gem available to the public for incorporation into ruby applications.
+Pundit makes it easy to create and manage policies that govern the access or authorization of users throughout the application.
+For the purposes of this app pundit was incorporated to control who has administrative positions.
+Anyone labled admin under the pundit policy may access and edit any listing while standard users may only edit their own listings.
+- Bootstrap
+    - Bootstrap is a gem available to the public for incorporation into ruby applications.
+A one stop shop for anything style related in a ruby on rails app.
+Bootstrap was used to create each of the views that a user sees when interacting with this application.
+Through bootstrap all listings are able to presented to potential purchasers as cards.
+Along with this, a jumbotron display was utilized in order to present the home page in a simple and clean manner.
+The bootstrap library has countless modifications that can be utilized to change the styling of a webpage and will be used moving forward with later iterations of the website.
 ---

 ## Model Relationships